-- For more long-term promotion materials such as desk mats, calendars, etc., the compulsory text must be an integral, visible part of the advertisement. - If there are practical reasons why the compulsory text cannot be placed in direct conjunction with the advertisement, e.g. due to the format: - For printed matter, ENLI will accept a maximum separation of three pages provided there is a clear reference in the advert to the page number where the compulsory text is given. - For roll-ups, posters, etc., at meetings for example, ENLI accepts compulsory text on roll-ups, posters, etc., being replaced by visible information that the compulsory text is available at a freely accessible place on the booth. - For electronic promotion, there must be a direct link to the compulsory text on each page of the advertisement, including the front page, i.e. a maximum of one click.
+- If there are practical reasons why the compulsory text cannot be placed in direct conjunction with the advertisement, e.g. due to the format: - o For printed matter, ENLI will accept a maximum separation of three pages provided there is a clear reference in the advert to the page number where the compulsory text is given. - For roll-ups, posters, etc., at meetings for example, ENLI accepts compulsory text on roll-ups, posters, etc., being replaced by visible information that the compulsory text is available at a freely accessible place on the booth. - For electronic promotion, there must be a direct link to the compulsory text on each page of the advertisement, including the front page, i.e. a maximum of one click.

-Regardless of whether an advertisement is placed on a roll-up, poster or the like, it must comply with the Promotion code, including the requirements to an integrated objective basis for comparative advertising, cf. section 8.
+Regardless of whether an advertisement is placed on a roll-up, poster or the like, it must comply with the Promotion Code, including the requirements to an integrated objective basis for comparative advertising, cf. Article 8.